MicrosoftDocs/cpp-docs/docs/mfc/reference/add-an-idl-method-wizard.md

 - `helpstring`

-  Specifies a text that describes the associated element.
-By default its *Method name*.
+  Specifies a character string that is used to describe the element to which it applies.
 For more information, see [helpstring](/windows/win32/Midl/helpstring) in the *MIDL Reference*.

 - **Additional attributes**
     1. `hidden`